Martha Al-Bishara is 87 years old.

 All 3 cops manage to escape with their lives.

-Dandelions also safe, except for victim in perp’s bag.
+Dandelions also safe, except for the ones in perp’s bag.

 Cops flip her over, handcuff her, take her to jail.